drklis/Markdown-Magic/mermaid_instructions.md

 1. Open [mermaid.live](https://mermaid.live/) in a new browser tab.
 2. Click on the **"Sample Diagrams"** button (looks like a grid icon) in the top toolbar.
 3. Browse through the different diagram types available.
-You should see options like:
+You should see familiar diagrams that we already covered - flowchart, Gantt chart, pie chart - as well as new options like:
-   - Flowchart
    - Sequence
    - Class
    - State
    - Entity Relationship
-   - Gantt
-   - Pie
    - Quadrant
+   - User Journey
    - And many more!
 4. Click on at least **3-4 different sample diagrams** and observe:
    - How does the code change for each diagram type?